wikiknights/cs-materials/src/intro-to-c/arrays/2d-arrays.md

                         <- both i and j have reached their terminating conditions
 ```

-You'll see that for every iteration of `i`, we finish up the inner loop first (e.g. by incrementing until we reach the end condition), then finally going back to the outer loop and incrementing it's counter.
+You'll see that for every iteration of `i`, we finish up the inner loop first (e.g. by incrementing until we reach the end condition), then finally going back to the outer loop and incrementing its counter.

 Now, you may realize something: if we look at (i, j) when tracking the variables, the indexes line up with the positions on our tic-tac-toe grid, at least in terms of accessing them, like we did with `tic_tac_toe[2][0] = 'X'`.
 For instance, (0, 0) represents the top-left, (0, 1) represents the cell right next to that, (0, 2) then is the top-right, etc.